Why study Wildlife Conservation with Foundation Year at Liverpool John Moores University?

 Practical and field activities underpin all programmes in the School.
 PPE is provided for all necessary practical work.
 There are no costs for day field trips for core and optional modules.
 Residential field trips associated with core modules are subsidised and include travel and half-board accommodation costs.
 Any residential field trips for optional modules will have costs involved.
 Locations may be subject to change and also subject to national and international travel restrictions.

 A DBS check is not required for your application, however a DBS may be required for modules where there is a work based learning placement option.
 Work based learning placements that do not require a DBS check are available.

-The range of careers open to our BSc (Hons) Wildlife Conservation graduates is vast.
-You will enjoy opportunities both in the UK and overseas.
+Our BSc (Hons) Wildlife Conservation graduates go into a hugely diverse range of careers both in the UK and overseas.